GitHubStuff/sqlite_explorer/README.md

 MoorBridge(dbName: 'rewards.sqlite' , generatedDatabase: RewardDatabase());
 ```

 - **NOTE:** In the /example project these are all defined in [flutter_modular](https://pub.dev/packages/flutter_modular) Module.
-The flutter_modular is an A++ statc manage package that handles route, dependency injection, a 'disposable singleton' system (see: ***reward_module.dart*** for an example of how the RewardsDatabase and MoorBridge are created using flutter_modular-singletons)
+The flutter_modular is an A++ state manage package that handles route, dependency injection, a 'disposable singleton' system (see: ***reward_module.dart*** for an example of how the RewardsDatabase and MoorBridge are created using flutter_modular-singletons)

 ### ****Special Notes****